httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 4. Return the output string.

-If Covered Content contains an identifier for a header field that is malformed or is not present in the message, such as a header that does not exist, the implementation MUST produce an error.
+If Covered Content references an identifier that cannot be resolved to a value in the message, the implementation MUST produce an error.
+Such situations are included but not limited to:
+* The signer or verifier does not understand the content identifier.
+* The identifier identifies a header field that is not present in the message or whose value is malformed.

-If Covered Content contains an identifier for a Dictionary member that references a header field using the `key` parameter that is not present, is malformed in the message, or is not a Dictionary Structured Field, the implementation MUST produce an error.
-If the header field value does not contain the specified member, the implementation MUST produce an error.
+* The identifier is a Dictionary member identifier that references a header field that is not present in the message, is not a Dictionary Structured Field, or whose value is malformed.

-If Covered Content contains an identifier for a List Prefix that references a header field using the `prefix` parameter that is not present, is malformed in the message, or is not a List Structured Field, the implementation MUST produce an error.
-If the header field value contains fewer than the specified number of members, the implementation MUST produce an error.
+* The identifier is a List Prefix member identifier that references a header field that is not present in the message, is not a List Structured Field, or whose value is malformed.
+* The identifier is a Dictionary member identifier that references a member that is not present in the header field value, or whose value is malformed.
+E.g., the identifier is `"x-dictionary";key=c` and the value of the `x-dictionary` header field is `a=1, b=2`
+* The identifier is a List Prefix member identifier that specifies more List members than are present the header field.
+E.g., the identifier is `"x-list";prefix=3` and the value of the `x-list` header field is `(1, 2)`.

 For the non-normative example Signature metadata in {{example-metadata}}, the corresponding Signature Input is: